-As leaders and administrators, you can use 15Five to drive your company's Objectives forward.
-This article shares some best practices on managing your company's goals (aka objectives) in 15Five.
+As leaders and administrators, you can use 15Five to drive your company's objectives forward.
+This article shares some best practices for managing your company's goals, or objectives, in 15Five.

 Two ways to set goals

 Priorities and Objectives can both be used to set goals in 15Five.
 Priorities are short-term goals or tasks that follow the cadence of 15Five reporting.
 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
 Objectives are long term goals.
 In 15Five you can have company-wide, department, individual, and self-development objectives.
 For more information on the Objectives and Key Results methodology please see Methodology Explained: OKRs from our Success Center and OKR Methodology from our Science pages.

 Company Objectives are instrumental for prioritizing focus areas, directing attention, and ensuring that everyone is aligned and motivated by contributing to something greater than the self.
 Provide context and purpose by setting company-wide objectives at the beginning of every quarter, so the work individuals perform and the goals they pursue can align with the purpose and goals of their team and organization.
 Talk about your company's quarterly objectives at an all-hands meeting at the beginning of each quarter.
 Be clear about your company's top priorities and communicate them.
 Sharing your company-wide goals from the start is a valuable opportunity to increase performance, engagement, and motivation in your employees.

 Don't set your objectives quarterly?
 You can also set monthly, quarterly, annual, or custom dates for your objectives in 15Five.

 How to effectively set goals throughout your organization